General FAQs

 Registration FAQs

-Visit the ANC25 registration page; full registration provides access to all education sessions, the exhibit hall, SNA networking events, and closing event entertainment.
+See the ANC26 registration page; full registration includes access to all education sessions, the exhibit hall, SNA networking events, and entertainment at the closing event.
 Early bird discounts are available.

-Members receive a discount of $25 off each full registration when three (3) or more individuals from the same school district register together in a single transaction.
-You will be given the option to register as a group during the registration process just before completing the payment.
+Members receive $25 off per full registration when three (3) or more people register from their school district at the same time (in one transaction).
+The option to register a group will be available when you complete the registration process, just before submitting payment.

-Fees vary depending on the length of the workshop.
+Fees vary based on the length of the workshop.

 We are expecting somewhere between 6,500 – 7,000 school nutrition professionals and industry representatives.